Dear Prospective Member:

 PROMOTING YOUR BUSINESS AND CATALINA ISLAND!

-- FREE listing in the Chamber's Catalina Island Visitors Guide, published annually in January, and on the Chamber’s award-winning website, CatalinaChamber.com
+- A FREE listing in the Catalina Island Visitors Guide, published annually in January, and on the official DMO website, CatalinaChamber.com

-- Opportunity to place a display advertisment in the Catalina Island Visitors Guide and the Catalina Island Pocket Map, and/or a banner advertisement on the Chamber’s award-winning website
+- Opportunity to place a display advertisment in the Catalina Island Visitors Guide and the Catalina Island Pocket Map, and/or banner advertisements on the website

-- FREE to display 4" x 9" materials in the Chamber's brochure rack on the Green Pleasure Pier
+- FREE display of 4″ x 9″ materials in the brochure racks at the Visitors Center located on the Green Pleasure Pier

-- Opportunity to display materials in mainland boat terminals through the Chamber's program with Certified Folder Display Company
+- Opportunity to display materials in mainland boat terminals through an exclusive program with Certified Folder Display Company

 - Referral of visitors seeking products and/or services offered by your business

-- Cooperative advertising opportunities at specially negotiated reduced rates in the Los Angeles Times, Orange County Register, and the Los Angeles Daily Newspaper Group papers.
+- Cooperative advertising and program opportunities at specially negotiated reduced rates in various media

 - Participation in the Catalina Island Gift Certificate Program

-- Cooperative participation in travel and trade shows targeting consumers, travel agents, senior group leaders, corporate meeting planners and other niche markets
+- Cooperative participation in travel and trade shows targeting consumers, as well as niche market show opportunities

-- Possible promotion of your business through the Chamber's public relations programs
+- Promotion of your business through public relations programs

-- Opportunity to be a featured article or add a coupon in the monthly email blast (small fee) to our database of interested Catalina visitors
+- Opportunity to submit a featured advertisement or coupon in the monthly email blast (small fee) to our database of prospective Catalina visitors (150,000+ subscribers)

 - Insert a digital flyer in weekly Thursday Update for FREE